kumpmati/superactions-docs/guide/getting-started.md

 # Getting Started

 ::: warning
 🚧 This library is still in an early state.
-There will be bugs and breaking changes before a v1.0 release, so be careful!
+There will be bugs and breaking changes before the API is stabilised for a v1.0 release, so be careful!
 :::

 To use Superactions, you need a SvelteKit project.
 You can either set up one from scratch, or use an existing one.